Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 >
 > ##### Project Goals:
 >
-> - Showcase the top 3 game reserves in 4 of Southern Africa's most well-renowned Safari destination countries.
+> - Showcase the top 3 game reserves in 4 of Africa's most well-renowned Safari destination countries.
 > - Promoting game reserves by showcasing the best they have to offer.
 > - Obtaining subscriptions for mailing list, thereby increasing customer databases.
 > - Direction to Facebook Group links for each reserve, expanding on their group numbers.